By any unit of measurement, Dalal Al-Waheidi has come a long way.

 But it’s also the smaller moments that I take pride in.
 In my role, I meet people around the world who truly live WE, seeking out ways both big and small to make a difference every single day.

 I have been with WE since 2002 and I have watched this movement grow and gain momentum, from thousands of students to a global force of millions of young people, families and teachers.
 Seeing the impact they make is the best part of my job.

 My favorite thing is to see that impact come full circle—seeing a school attend WE Day and channel motivation and energy from the event into fundraising or awareness-raising campaigns to make a real difference on issues they care about that impact youth their age around the world.
 It’s those connections made between young people domestically and internationally that truly inspire me every day.

 I think creating space for others is one of my main roles.
 I am passionate about diversity at WE and if you look at the number of women in senior leadership positions in the organization, we’re doing very well.
 But it’s not something we take for granted.
 I try to consciously make space for people to share and to grow, to foster voices from different backgrounds who’ve had different experiences.
 It’s not enough to want to change the world—we need to make sure that change is representative.
 And that’s why diversity matters.

 It’s through diversity that we find our strength.
 Our diversity of ideas, background and experiences are what makes us successful.

-Before I had my daughter, my idea of motherhood was a mix of other people’s opinions and stories.
+Before I had my daughters, my idea of motherhood was a mix of other people’s opinions and stories.
 It was memories of my own childhood and half-recalled promises about what I’d do differently.
 It was assumptions and judgements.
 It wasn’t real.